AlwaysDoBetter1/AlwaysDoBetter1/README.md

 - 👋 Hi, I’m @AlwaysDoBetter1
-- 👀 I’m interested in SystemAdministrations and Automatization and Development
+- 👀 I’m interested in SystemAdministrations and Development
 - 🌱 I’m currently learning Bash
 - 💞️ I’m looking to collaborate on SystemAdminisration or Python Developer
 - 📫 How to reach me pavlo.vyskrebentsev@gmail.com